FlightOS/.github/profile/readme.md

 Trans Gender Arch With A Sexy UI

 ## About FlightOS
 FlightOS is custom version on Arch Linux with many custom tools built for it.
 We have our own Package Manager, Desktop Environment, Window Manager, etc, etc..
-It also has a **strong** focus on a Trans gender theme.
+It also has a **strong** focus on a Trans Gender theme.

 ## Features
 - Sexy Desktop Environment - LucidDE